Complaints and Remedy Policy 2024 - 2027

 “an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.”

-a) a building safety risk in regards the building, or
+A) a building safety risk, or

 3.3 There may be times when we are unaware of an issue, and it is the first time a customer has reported it to us.
 This is called a service request, which is defined as: